Your Website Is Like a Shoe Store at The Mall

 People Will Shop Multiple Sites (Stores) Simply Because They’re Conveniently Available You’ve GOT to Find a Way To Stand Out

 Trust me; it’s not as much of a stretch as you think.
-Contractor websites are a lot more like a shoe store at the mall than you realize.
+Websites are a lot more like a shoe store at the mall than you realize.
 Hear me out.

 Imagine you wanted to buy a new pair of running shoes.
 The mall is a good place for shoe shopping because they have several competing shoe stores, so you’ll be able to look around and find exactly the right shoe at the best possible price.

 When you get to the mall, you naturally go to the store first that’s closest to where you came in.
 Once inside that first store, you see the usual, expected large displays of shoes on a couple of the walls, and various types of athletic apparel in the middle area.
 You head to the wall of shoes, look for the section you’re interested in (running, in this example), then glance around to see if any particular shoe or shoes catch your attention.
 If so, you’ll pick up the display, check the price and if find something you like, you might have them measure your foot and try on a pair.

 What happens next is where this story gets interesting—and a lot like your company.

 Even if you find a pair of shoes you like and you believe the price is fair, chances are extraordinarily high that you’ll leave the store, walk down the hall, and look somewhere else.